|Credit points||6.0 KP|

 |Course type||Comment||SWS||Frequency||Workload of compulsory attendance|

 |Total time of attendance for the module||56 h|

 |Final exam of module||

-exam period at the end of the summer term
+exam period at the end of winter term

 The module will be tested with a written exam of 2 h duration.